roelstappers/hm_home/README.md

 # hm_home

 This repository contains TOML files for Harmonie experiments.
-Each branch defines an experiment.
-See the cy43_3dvar_exp branch in this repo for an example.
-The files main.toml and domain.toml are required and will be validated using json schema.
+Each branch defines an experiment (E.g see the cy43_3dvar_exp branch) Only two files are required (main.toml and domain.toml) and will be validated using json schema.
 Other toml files are optional and overwrite default settings.